IS2AI/KazEmoTTS/README.md

 </tbody>
 </table>

-## Installation 🛠️
+<h2 align = "justify">Installation 🛠️</h2>

-First, you need to build `monotonic_align` code:
+First, you need to build the `monotonic_align` code.

 ```bash
 cd model/monotonic_align; python setup.py build_ext --inplace; cd ../..
 ```

-**Note**:Python version is 3.9.13
+**Note**: Python version is 3.9.13

-## Pre-processing data for training 🧹
+<h2 align = "justify">Pre-Processing Data for Training 🧹</h2>

-You need to download [KazEmo](https://drive.google.com/file/d/1jHzzqS58Te8xR1VqBl4dcpOCitsESi62/view?usp=share_link) corpus and customize it as in `filelists/all_spk` by running `data_preparation.py`:
+You need to download the [KazEmoTTS](https://drive.google.com/file/d/1jHzzqS58Te8xR1VqBl4dcpOCitsESi62/view?usp=share_link) dataset and customize it as in `filelists/all_spk` by executing `data_preparation.py`:

 ```shell
 python data_preparation.py -d provide a directory of the KazEmo corpus
 ```

-## Training stage 🏋️‍♂️
+<h2 align = "justify">Training Stage 🏋️‍♂️</h2>

-To start the training, you need to provide a path to the model configurations `configs/train_grad.json` and a directory for checkpoints `logs/train_logs` to specify your GPU.
+To initiate the training process, you must specify the path to the model configurations, which can be found in `configs/train_grad.json`, and designate a directory for checkpoints, typically located at `logs/train_logs`, to specify the GPU you will be using.

 ```shell
 CUDA_VISIBLE_DEVICES=YOUR_GPU_ID
 python train_EMA.py -c <configs/train_grad.json> -m <checkpoint>
 ```

-## Inference 🧠

-### Pre-training stage 🏃
+<h2 align = "justify">Inference 🧠</h2>

+<h3 align = "justify">Pre-Training Stage 🏃</h3>

-If you want to use pre-trained model you need to download [checkpoints](https://drive.google.com/file/d/1yfIOoVZEiFflh9494Ul6bUmktYvdM7XM/view?usp=share_link) for TTS model and vocoder.
+If you intend to utilize a pre-trained model, you will need to download the necessary [checkpoints](https://drive.google.com/file/d/1yfIOoVZEiFflh9494Ul6bUmktYvdM7XM/view?usp=share_link) for both the TTS model and the vocoder.

-To run inference you need:
+To conduct inference, follow these steps:

-Create a text file with sentences you want to synthesize like `filelists/inference_generated.txt`.
+- Create a text file containing the sentences you wish to synthesize, such as `filelists/inference_generated.txt`.

-Specify `txt` file as follows: `text|emotion id|speaker id`.
+- Specify the `txt` file format as follows: `text|emotion id|speaker id`.

-Change path to the HiFi-Gan checkpoint in `inference_EMA.py`.
+- Adjust the path to the HiFi-Gan checkpoint in `inference_EMA.py`.

-Apply classifier guidance level to 100 `-g`.
+- Set the classifier guidance level to 100 using the `-g` parameter.

 ```shell
 python inference_EMA.py -c <config> -m <checkpoint> -t <number-of-timesteps> -g <guidance-level> -f <path-for-text> -r <path-to-save-audios>
 ```

-## Citation 🎓
+<h2 align = "justify">Citation 🎓</h2>

+<p align = "justify">We kindly urge you, if you incorporate our dataset and/or model into your work, to cite our paper as a gesture of recognition for its valuable contribution.
+The act of referencing the relevant sources not only upholds academic honesty but also ensures proper acknowledgement of the authors' efforts.
+Your citation in your research significantly contributes to the continuous progress and evolution of the scholarly realm.
+Your endorsement and acknowledgement of our endeavours are genuinely appreciated.

 ```bibtex
 @misc{abilbekov2024kazemotts,